Carbon reduction plan

 Information technology

-FCDO Services’ award winning Containerised Data Centre (CDC); has very efficient performance credentials (a maximum PUE = 1.3, which equates to very efficient, as well as utilisation of free air cooling 95% of the time).
+FCDO Services’ award-winning Containerised Data Centre (CDC) has very efficient performance credentials (a maximum PUE = 1.3, which equates to very efficient, with a utilisation of free air cooling 95% of the time).

 Waste

-Read full detail of FCDO Services’ sustainability performance in the Annual Report and Accounts 2022/23.
+Read full detail of FCDO Services’ sustainability performance in its Annual Report and Accounts 2023/24.

 Back to top